Can gluten stunt growth in children?

+Can gluten stunt growth in children?
 It is well established that patients with celiac disease can have wasting and malnutrition.
 Many of them have a hard time putting or keeping weight on.
 Traditionally, the thought process behind why this occurs has been focused on chronic diarrhea, and nutritional loss due to intestinal damage.
+But now researchers link an autoimmune process to growth stunting in children with gluten sensitivity.
 The study below illustrates a newly discovered mechanism of how gluten can stunt the growth process in children by creating antibodies against the pituitary gland…

 CONCLUSIONS: In this paper we have shown a remarkable prevalence of positive APA in newly diagnosed CD patients.
 High APA titers are associated with height impairment, likely mediated by a reduction of IGF-1, thus suggesting that autoimmune pituitary process could induce a linear-growth impairment.